 Most impressive, Dennis helped design an offense that set five school records during the 2013 season.
 Implementing a creative playbook with a fast-paced spread offense, the Fighting Scots fielded their most productive unit in several years as they averaged 30.6 points and a team-record 443.6 yards.
 The other records that were broken were first downs (22.6 per game), pass efficiency rating (140.95), passing yards (2,365), and total plays (79.0 per game).

-Last season, Dennis’ offense averaged 37.8 points per Saturday, a total in the top-25 in Div.
+In 2018, Dennis’ offense averaged 37.8 points per Saturday, a total in the top-25 in Div.
 III, and the team’s 456.3 yards per game went for a top-30 showing nationally.
-Wooster broke or matched 28 offensive records on the gridiron in 2017, while individually senior Gary Mutean and sophomore Nick Strausbaugh were tabbed as the North Coast Athletic Conference’s Player- and Newcomer-of-the-Year, respectively.
-For his efforts, Dennis was selected as the Mike Cleary Northeastern Ohio Chapter of the National Football Foundation’s College Assistant Coach-of-the-Year.
+Wooster broke or matched 28 offensive records on the gridiron in 2017, while individually senior Gary Mutean and sophomore Nick Strausbaugh were tabbed as the North Coast Athletic Conference’s Player and Newcomer of the Year, respectively.
+For his efforts, Dennis was selected as the Mike Cleary Northeastern Ohio Chapter of the National Football Foundation’s College Assistant Coach of the Year.

-The Scots have earned 12 all-conference certificates during Dennis’ three years as the offensive coordinator.
+The Scots have earned 17 all-conference certificates during Dennis’ four years as the offensive coordinator.

 After graduating from Ohio Wesleyan, Dennis went to LaGrange College in LaGrange, Ga., where he was the running backs coach for two seasons, helping the Panthers to the 2008 NCAA Div.
 III Championships after they won the St. Louis Intercollegiate Athletic Conference.